 Choose whether to carry out an ex-ante assessment, an ex-post assessment, or a combined ex-ante and ex-post assessment.
 Choosing between ex-ante or ex-post assessment depends on the status of the policy.
 Where the policy is planned or adopted, but not yet implemented, the assessment will be ex-ante by definition.
 Alternatively, where the policy has been implemented, the assessment can be ex-ante, expost, or a combination of ex-ante and ex-post.
-In this case, users would carry out an ex-post assessment if the objective is to estimate the impacts of the policy to date; an ex-ante assessment if the objective is to estimate the expected impacts in the future; or a combined ex-ante and ex-post assessment to estimate both the past and future impacts.
-An ex-ante assessment can include historical data if the policy is already implemented, but it is still an ex-ante rather than an ex-post assessment if the objective is to estimate future effects of the policy.
+The assessment is an ex-post assessment if the objective is to estimate the impacts of the policy to date; an ex-ante assessment if the objective is to estimate the expected impacts in the future; or a combined ex-ante and ex-post assessment to estimate both the past and future impacts.
+An ex-ante assessment can include historical data if the policy is already implemented, but it is still an ex-ante assessment (rather than an ex-post) if the objective is to estimate future effects of the policy.

-6. IDENTIFYING IMPACTS: HOW AGRICULTURE POLICIES REDUCE OR REMOVE EMISSIONS
+6. IDENTIFYING IMPACTS: HOW AGRICULTURE POLICIES REDUCE EMISSIONS OR ENHANCE REMOVALS

-- 3 To estimate the GHG impacts of a policy, it is important to understand how the policy is intended to be - 4 implemented and how it will achieve the desired GHG mitigation outcome.
-A causal chain is a conceptual - 5 diagram representing the sequence of changes that are expected to occur as a result of the policy. - 6 Implicitly, these changes are relative to a baseline scenario. - 7 This chapter provides guidance for how to develop a causal chain by considering how the policy will be - 8 implemented, who will be affected by the policy, what the potential intermediate effects of the policy will - 9 be, and how these effects cause GHG impacts.
-The intermediate effects are mapped in a causal chain to - 10 illustrate the logical model for how the policy leads to the intended GHG impacts.
-The causal chain serves - 11 as the basis for defining the GHG assessment boundary.
-Guidance is also provided for defining the - 12 assessment period.
+To estimate the GHG impacts of a policy, it is important to understand how the policy is intended to be implemented and how it will achieve the desired GHG mitigation outcome.
+A causal chain is a conceptual diagram representing the sequence of changes that are expected to occur as a result of the policy.
+Implicitly, these changes are relative to a baseline scenario.

+This chapter provides guidance for how to develop a causal chain by considering how the policy will be implemented, who will be affected by the policy, what the potential intermediate effects of the policy will be, and how these effects cause GHG impacts.
+The intermediate effects are mapped in a causal chain to illustrate the logical model for how the policy leads to the intended GHG impacts.
+The causal chain serves as the basis for defining the GHG assessment boundary.
+Guidance is also provided for defining the assessment period.